Throttle Spring Modification – Top 80 engine and others

 First check to see if your throttle cable tends to stick.
 If so, go to the throttle cable section for instructions on how to correctly clean it.
 Do not make this modification unless your throttle cable moves freely and smoothly.
 You may have to replace the cable or the sheath or both.

 If you fly in cold weather, have a left handed throttle installation, or have any dust in your throttle cable, you will have experienced problems with the throttle returning quickly and firmly to idle.
-Furthermore, the small size of the original spring results in overstretch and frequent breakage of the spring.

 (2) compression springs 7/32" x 1-1/2" or (1) compression spring 7/32" x 3".
 These are available at most hardware stores including Harbor Freight.